What Is Down syndrome?

 How many people have Down syndrome?

-About one in every 800 American babies is born with Down syndrome, and it is estimated that about 350,000 people in the United States, and just under 6 million people worldwide live with this condition today.
+About one in every 691 American babies is born with Down syndrome, and it is estimated that about 250,000-400,000 people in the United States and just under 6 million people worldwide live with this condition today.
+Because of the limitations of available data to date, additional research studies are required to determine more accurately the population of individuals with Down syndrome.
 There is a false impression that pregnancy screening has eliminated or substantially reduced the incidence of Down syndrome in the population.
-Despite years of screening, the Down syndrome population in the country has remained stable.
+Studies indicate that the Down syndrome population in the country has increased over the past several decades and suggest that it will continue to do so.

 Isn't Down syndrome too complex to treat and once someone is born with it, isn’t it too late?